Types of offshore investment funds as recognized by the Belize Mutual Funds Act 2000

 At recognition of a private or professional fund, most of the attention of the Registrar will be centered towards the particulars of the managers, administrators and other professional parties involved with the fund.
 The requirements towards such professionals are fairly stringent and detailed.
 The overview of these requirements are provided below.

 LICENSING OF FUND MANAGER AND ADMINISTRATIORS

 All managers or administrators of mutual funds who carry out their activities in or from within Belize must be licensed by the Belize International Financial Services Commission.
 The Belize Mutual Funds Act 2000 (Revised 2011) prescribes several general conditions that must be met by any such licensee.
 In particular, the IFSC must be satisfied that the applicant "is a fit and proper person" to be engaged in the proposed fund management or administration business.
 The applicant is also required to have "adequate knowledge, expertise, resources and facilities necessary for the nature and scope of the business proposed."

 The Act only states the licensing requirements in a rather general manner.
 However, the Policy Guidelines, issued by International Financial Services Commission, contain a very detailed and exact explanation of the applicable conditions.
 These conditions are uniformly applied to any applicant who wishes to be licensed as a fund manager or administrator in the Belize.

-For more elaborate evaluation, the Belize Mutual Funds Act 2000, the Belize Mutual Funds Policy Guidelines and the Belize Mutual Funds Regulations are available for download from our Downloads section.
+For more elaborate evaluation, the Belize Mutual Funds Act 2000 (Revised 2011), the Belize Mutual Funds Policy Guidelines and the Belize Mutual Funds Regulations are available for download from our Downloads section.